How can we help you?

 You can review the extensive details of our screening criteria here.

 You own a share of an individual property via a DIFC Special Purpose Vehicle (SPV).
 The returns are issued from the SPV and you receive a share of returns proportionate to your investment as a shareholder.

-The returns available to property owners are calculated as the rent collected from tenants, minus the property-related costs, which include but are not limited to, service charges, repairs and maintenance, management fees, and SPV administrative expenses.
+The returns available to property owners are calculated as the rent collected from tenants, minus the property-related costs, which include but are not limited to, service charges, repairs & maintenance, and management fees.

 Estimates of future returns are provided with the property listing on the platform.
 Our estimates are available for review as part of the investment process.
 However, it is important to note that this information is based on past performance, which cannot be regarded as an accurate indicator of future results.
 Smart Crowd does not provide investment advice.
 We only provide you with the tools and transparent market information to help make your investment decision.

 At the end of the investment term, all investors have the opportunity to vote to sell their holdings at market value.
 The property will be evaluated by an independent Real Estate Regulation Authority (RERA) approved valuator.
 We are also diligently working on creating a secondary market for shares which will allow you to sell your shares to the platform community but this is not currently active.
 If you would like to sell your shares currently, please get in touch with our team here.

 Each property will have an assigned facility manager.
 All facility managers are RERA-approved and reviewed by Smart Crowd.

 The investment vehicle will enter into a management agreement via SmartCrowd in its capacity as the administrator of the investment vehicle, which will assign property management to the selected facility manager.